miguel-aragon/Store-images-in-SQLite/README.md

 img_np = cv2.imdecode(nparr, cv2.IMREAD_COLOR)
 ```

-I saw a few websites where the blob was passed using a buffer.
+Some websites show how to passe the blob using a buffer.
 I am instead passing the image blob using a SQLite function, I don’t know which way is better.
 I suppose using sqlite3 own functions leads to more maintainable code (or not…).

 ```python